UDMI / Docs / Guides / Define Presentation Attributes

 Result:

-)You can group related properties into sections.
-The section
+device_id is now visible in the UI.last_seen remains hidden.section)You can group related properties into sections.
+The section attribute is

 hereditary - meaning child properties automatically belong to the same section